kevanpr/kevanpr/README.md

 - 👋 Allo, I'm @kevanpr
-- 👀 There are a lot of things that interests me.
+- 👀 There are a lot of things that interest me.
 - 🌱 Always learning.
 - 📫 Reach me at gracellepontanilla@gmail.com